Resident Agent Philippines: Appointment, Requirements and how to change your Resident Agent

 Resident agent prepares and files General Information Sheet (GIS) annually and when there are changes in the company`s corporate profile specifically on address, directors and agents.

-Foreign companies licensed to do business in the Philippines such as a Branch or Representative Office do not need to have a Board.
+Resident Agents are needed because foreign companies licensed to do business in the Philippines do not have a Board.

-Instead, they are required to have a Resident Agent.
+Instead, a Branch or Representative Office is required to have a Resident Agent.

-A Resident Agent is an official contact point for all government agencies.
 He accepts service from the SEC or courts and so allows the court to attain jurisdiction over the entity.
-He also has several other duties.

 Resident Agent Philippines: List of Responsibilities